The Lingfield Review

 recommended the Government to scrap PTLLS as "unfit for purpose".

-This is to be effective from 31st Dec 2013 and the public sector is to be returned to a free market for training qualifications - good news!
+This became effective from 31st Dec 2013 and the public sector has been returned to a free market for training qualifications - good news!
 It means a level playing field for TAP at last!

 PTLLS holders can join the TAP community!